FRCTeam1073-TheForceTeam/robot2024/README.md

 Team 1073's robot code for the 2024 FRC Season: Crecendo

+## Direction Conventions

+1. Collector movement is defined as meters/second in X axis (front of robot) direction.
+Therefore sucking a note into the robot is a negative collect velocity, spitting a note out is a positive collect velocity.
+2. Collector arm extension is defined as meters away from the pivot of the collector.
+This means that sticking the arm out further is positive meters and pulling it in closer is negative meters from the zero position.
+3. Collector arm rotation is defined based on rotation about the +Y axis of the robot chassis.
+It follows the right hand rule.
+Therefore, "raising up" the collector is a negative rotation about the Y axis of the robot and "lowering" the collector is a positive rotation about the Y axis.
+4. The launcher pivot is likewise defined based on rotation about the +Y axis of the robot chassis.
+It follows the right hand rule.
+This is based on where the launcher is aimed, so the aiming vector of the collector is moved upwards by negative rotation about the +Y axis and is moved downwards by a positive rotation about the +Y axis.
+5. The launcher/trigger rollers are scaled to meters and/or meters/second and positive movement is moving the note along/out of the robot and negative movement would be backwards along the launcher/into the robot.

 ## Can ID

 The primary devices on the CANBus are 4 swerve modules with CANCoder feedback, a Pigeon 2 IMU for orientation, 3 motors for the collector and arm, 5 motors for the shooter/feeder, and 1 motor for the climber.